graphery/graphane-doc/src/guide/starter/template.md

 ## `g-bind`

-This directive, or the shorthand `:`, dynamically bind values from data to attributes and styles.
+The `g-bind:` directive, or the abbreviation `:`, followed by an attribute name, dynamically binds data values to attributes.

-In this example, the circle radius (`r` attribute) is defined with `size` data value.
+In this example, the circle radius (`r` attribute) is defined with `size` data value with `g-bind:r="size"`.

 ```html {5}
 <g-composer id="circle"">